 Almonds make an appearance in the Old Testament, leading historians to conclude that this nut (which is actually a seed!) was one of the earliest foods humans harvested.
-Discover almond oil benefits for your body and skin.January 20, 2021 11:40 am December 03, 2018 7:29 pm
+Discover almond oil benefits for your body and skin.July 08, 2021 2:23 pm December 03, 2018 7:29 pm

 Almond oil origins

-The almond is thought to have originated in China, although some claim it comes from the Middle East.
+Many scholars believe that the almond originated in China, although some claim it comes from the Middle East.
 It’s possible that traders moving along the famous Silk Road brought it to other countries in Europe and Asia.
 We do know that it was present in the Mediterranean and the Middle East before Christ; almonds were a favourite food of the Egyptian pharaohs.
 In the folklore of some Asian cultures, almonds are a charm against memory loss if you soak them in water before eating.

 The almond tree flowers at the end of the winter, and its fruit is harvested twice a year.
 Standing at 20 to 30 feet tall, almond trees are giants, even if the almonds themselves are ‘petite’!

 In ancient Rome, almonds were called ‘Greek nuts’ because they came to Rome via that part of the world.
 Their flavour was so loved that sugared almonds were given to great men on special occasions.
 Thought to nourish fertility, friends and family would also shower happy new couples with almonds at Roman weddings.
 In Greece, people savoured them with honey, and the combination of honey and almonds remains a favourite to this day.